fardeenshroff/Fgpa-ImageProcessing/README.md

 Run the validation script:

-python python/opencv_validation.py
+python opencv_testing/opencv_sobel.py

 ---

-Contributing
+🤝 Contributing

 Contributions are welcome!
+To contribute:

+1. Fork this repository

+2. Create a feature branch (git checkout -b feature-branch-name)

+3. Commit your changes (git commit -m "Your commit message")

+4. Push to the branch (git push origin feature-branch-name)

-Please fork the repository and submit a pull request with your enhancements.
+5. Submit a pull request

 ---

-License
+📜 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ---

-Note: Replace placeholders like [Specify your FPGA model here] with actual details from your project.

----
+Now, copy and paste this into your README.md file.
+Let me know if you need any modifications! 🚀